TedLeRoy/first-ten-seconds-redhat-ubuntu/README.md

 A simple bash script to help secure a new CentOS or Ubuntu server quickly and easily.

-Inspired by Jerry Gamblin's blog post: https://jerrygamblin.com/2016/07/13/my-first-10-seconds-on-a-server/
+Inspired by Jerry Gamblin's blog post: https://jerrygamblin.com/2016/07/13/my-first-10-seconds-on-a-server/ as well as Bryan Kennedy's post: https://plusbryan.com/my-first-5-minutes-on-a-server-or-essential-security-for-linux-servers, DigitalOcean guides, and things I like to do myself for new servers.

 Modified to determine if it's being run on a CentOS or Ubuntu server and to run commands appropriate for the OS.